Kruptein/planarally-docs/docs/dm/assets.md

 ![](./label-manager.png)

-Labels allow the DM to categorize objects.
+Labels allow the DM to categorize shapes.
 To start, type a category at the bottom left.
 Then, type a name within that category.
 This will appear above.
 Under Cat. is the category, and under Name is the specific member of that category.

-To assign an asset its category, click on the label in the list.
+To assign an shape its category, click on the label in the list.
 To the right is an eye icon, which makes this label public.
 Beside that is the option to delete the label.

 Once these categories have been defined, you can click “filter” in the bottom right corner.
 This will present a menu of all categories.
-Enabling one shows you all assets with that category.
+Enabling one shows you all shapes with that category.

 ### Annotation

-At the bottom of the Edit asset menu is a space to write anything localized on that one asset.
+At the bottom of the Edit asset menu is a space to write anything localized on that one shape.
+These will also appear when you mouse over the shape.